Exercises 29–34 involve large sets of data, so technology should ... | Channels for Pearson+

 Class Width

 Class width refers to the range of values that each class in a frequency distribution covers.
 It is calculated by subtracting the lower limit of a class from its upper limit.
-Choosing an appropriate class width is crucial, as it affects the granularity of the data representation and can influence the interpretation of the distribution's shape.
+In this case, a class width of 10.0 km means each class will encompass a range of 10 kilometers, which helps in grouping the earthquake depths effectively for analysis.

 Recommended video: